Pooriya-a/azure-aks-kubernetes-masterclass/12-ExternalDNS-for-AzureDNS-on-AKS/README.md

 - Resource group: dns-zones
 - Role: Contributor

 Note that the Managed Service Identity also must have "DNS Zone Contributor" role to the DNS domain.
-You can use the following to findto assign the permission to the Managed Service Identity.
+You can use the following to find and assign the permission to the Managed Service Identity.
 "UserClientId" is the clientID of the Managed Service Identity.
+This stes is just for information and not part of the instructions.
+Just make sure to assign the MSI "DNS Zone Contributor" role to the DNS domain.

 ```
 tenantid=$(az account show --subscription "tigera-customer-success" --query tenantId --output tsv)